Trust is the currency of today and will be central to defining the winners of tomorrow.

 Although today’s internet users are very much concerned about privacy and the integrity of their business partners, two third of consumers globally are willing to share additional personal data in exchange for additional services or discounts.

 The digital economy and its data-driven business models are on a journey towards trust-based customer relationships.
-The most critical and fragile enabler for this transformation is online trust.
+The most critical and fragile enabler for this transformation is trust.

 However, the formation of trust is also largely driven by cognitive structures that are not directly actionable.
 In our metaphor, these trust constructs lie below the waterline.